-So, this is a second post of our planet series after facts about Mercury.
+So, this is the second post of our planet series after facts about Mercury.

 Venus’s helly atmosphere makes it very difficult for spacecraft to observe it and land on it.
 That’s why there are only a few spacecraft that are used to research Venus’.

-There are also Facts about venus surface, structure, atmosphere and history also.
+There are also Facts about Venus surface, structure, atmosphere and history.

-Fun facts about Venus for kids and for everyone
+Fun facts about Venus for kids and everyone

 1.Venus is also called Earth’s twin.
-Venus is also called Earth’s twin.
 This is a good thing that our dear Earth also has a brother.

 Why Venus is also called Earth’s twin?

-Simple because these two bodies are nearly of equal size, and its composition is nearly the same as Earth.
+Simple because these two bodies are near to equal size, and their composition is nearly the same as Earth.

 The orbit of it is also the closest to Earth’s than any other planet.

-2.Both worlds are relatively young, and both have thick atmospheres with clouds (but, atmosphere of Venus is useless because it’s clouds are mostly made of poisonous sulfuric acid).
+2.Both worlds are relatively young, and both have thick atmospheres with clouds (but, the atmosphere of Venus is useless because its clouds are mostly made of poisonous sulfuric acid).

-3.Because most of its atmosphere is made of carbon dioxide, an extreme greenhouse effect is heating the surface of Venus and that’s what makes it a hottest planet.
+3.Because most of its atmosphere is made of carbon dioxide, an extreme greenhouse effect is heating the surface of Venus and that’s what makes it the hottest planet.

-Temperatures on it can reach upto 870 degrees Fahrenheit (470 degrees Celsius).
+Temperatures on it can reach up to 470 degrees Celsius.

-4.Venus is a rare planet who we can see while it crosses in front of the sun.
-This transits occur very rarely in the whole century.
+4.Venus is a rare planet that we can see while it crosses in front of the sun.
+These transits occur very rarely in the whole century.

-As we know Venus is not even nearly the largest planet of the solar system, but from Earth it looks brightest of the planets in the sky.
+As we know Venus is not even nearly the largest planet in the solar system, but from Earth, it looks brightest of the planets in the sky.

-6.Winds of Venus planet are faster than the most speediest tornado on Earth.
+6.Winds of Venus planet are faster than the speediest tornado on Earth.

 7. It orbits the Sun within Earth’s orbit, that’s why the planet appears to have phases like the moon.